mespe/mespe.github.io/content/post/dyn_docs-pt1.md

 - Rmarkdown: In general, when the R community talks about dynamic documents, they are primarily talking about Rmarkdown.
 Rmarkdown is an extension of Markdown, a simple syntax for marking up documents with basic formatting (headings, bold font, etc.).
-Rmarkdown is so prominant because it is well supported by Rstudio, the environment that most R users are working in.
-Additionally, once converted to plain Markdown files, multiple formats can be created (HTML, PDF, MS Word, etc.) from the same file.
-The biggest benefits of Rmarkdown are this support and simplicity in use.
+Rmarkdown is so prominent because it is well-supported by Rstudio, the environment that most R users are working in.
+Additionally, once converted to plain Markdown files, multiple formats can be created (e.g., HTML, PDF, MS Word, etc.) from the same file.
+The biggest benefits of Rmarkdown are this support, adaptibility and simplicity in use.
 - Sweave/R-no-web: Older technology for dynamic documents, Sweave allows embedding R code into LaTeX documents.
 The syntax is more complicated than Rmarkdown, but in return you gain additional